Last Modified November 22, 2018

 What can the council do?

-If the housing inspector is satisfied that the property does not meet the conditions laid out in the Housing Act 2004 they will begin to resolve the issue with the person responsible for repairs.
-In most cases the disrepair issues can be resolved by informal contact such as a letter or telephone call to the landlord or agent.
+If the housing officer is satisfied that the property does not meet the conditions laid out in the Housing Acts they will begin to resolve the issue with the person responsible for repairs.
+In most cases the disrepair issues can be resolved by informal contact such as a letter, email or telephone call to the landlord or agent.
 If however, the informal approach fails, then the council may serve a notice which requires work to be carried out within a set timescale.
-The notice will be in line with Hertsmere’s Private Housing Enforcement Policy.
+The notice will be in line with Hertsmere’s Housing Enforcement Policy.
+A copy of the policy can be sent to you by email on request.

 Failure to comply with the terms of a notice is a criminal offence and the council may prosecute.